bonnett89/x-platform-appium-boilerplate/README.md

 # x-platform-appium-boilerplate
 Cross platform example testing codebase for Appium

+This is an example of how Appium can be used to test a cross platform application, albeit in this case a very very simple one.

 ## Prerequisites

 The following dependencies will need to be installed first.
 Please follow their installation and set up guides.